npct/pct-team/pct-blog-posts/advanced-training.md

 language that can be downloaded from [cran.r-project.org](https://cran.r-project.org/) and used by anyone for free.
-The emphasis on doing interactive data analysis and programming in RStudio, a free and open source high performancy integrated development environment (IDE) for R that can be downloaded from [rstudio.com](https://www.rstudio.com/products/rstudio/download/).
+The emphasis on doing interactive data analysis and programming in RStudio, a free and open source high performance integrated development environment (IDE) for R that can be downloaded from [rstudio.com](https://www.rstudio.com/products/rstudio/download/).